saucelabs-training/demo-xcuitest/README.md

 #### Example 3 - Run each test on its own device
-[`runner-ex3.yml`](/.sauce/runner-ex3.yml) breaks apart the execution of the two test cases such that they can run in parallel on separate devices that are available (ie., not in use) in the pool.
+[`runner-ex3.yml`](/.sauce/runner-ex3.yml) breaks apart the execution of the two test cases such that they can run in parallel on separate devices that are available (i.e., not in use) in the pool.

 #### Example 4 - Run in parallel on hard-coded devices
 [`runner-ex4.yml`](/.sauce/runner-ex4.yml) modifies the second example by specifying which *hardcoded/fixed* device in